 Description and Essential Functions

-Receives administrative direction from the City Manager or assigned supervisor.
-The work provides for a wide variety of independent decision-making, within legal and general policy and regulatory guidelines.
-Exercises direct and general supervision over management, supervisory, professional, technical, and administrative staff and through subordinate levels of supervision.
+Receives general direction from the Senior Program Manager.
+Exercises direct supervision over supervisory, professional, technical, and administrative support staff through subordinate levels of supervision.
 CLASS CHARACTERISTICS

 Minimum Qualifications EDUCATION AND EXPERIENCE

 - Plans, manages, and oversees the daily functions, operations, and activities of the Library division, including adult, children and technical services.

 - Participates in the development and implementation of goals, objectives, policies, and priorities for the division; recommends within division policy, appropriate service and staffing levels; recommends and administers policies and procedures.

 - Participates in the development, administration, and oversight of the division budget; determines funding needed for staffing, equipment, materials and supplies; ensures compliance with budgeted funding.

 - Develops and standardizes procedures and methods to improve and continuously monitor the efficiency and effectiveness of assigned programs and service delivery methods; assesses and monitors workload, administrative and support systems, and internal reporting relationships; identifies opportunities and makes recommendations for improvement.

 - Participates in the selection of, trains, motivates, and evaluates assigned personnel; works with employees to correct deficiencies; recommends and implements discipline and termination procedures.